 Young people can also directly contribute to addressing the challenge.
 In Burundi, for example, 94% of jobs for young people come from the informal private sector (e.g. agriculture, trades and sole traders).
 These jobs are often not sustainable, temporary and don't provide a livable wage and worse, they hide the true level of unemployment.
 In response, young people created Burundi 3.0, a mobile phone service that makes it easier for young people to find work by providing daily job alerts.
 This is just one example of young entrepreneurs not just creating jobs for themselves but also helping others with their job search.

-On the supply side, measures to improve the skill set of those entering the labor market are an important part of tackling youth unemployment.
+On the supply side, measures to improve the skill set of those entering the labour market are an important part of tackling youth unemployment.
 Many countries have sought to improve the quality of their education system to equip students of today with the right skills, including crucial numeracy and language skills, to be the workers of tomorrow.

 Education that equips youth for the job market is fundamental.
 While there are examples in some developed countries of young people being overqualified, on a global basis the bigger issue is lack of appropriate education.
 As such, there is a growing focus on basic skills and equality.
 Vocational training, such as apprenticeships, can also be effective in helping to provide young workers with appropriate skills, but this will require sustained investment and employers to offer employment opportunities.